-Your credit report could contain different versions of and maybe even misspellings of your name.
+Your credit report could contain different versions, and maybe even misspellings, of your name.
 For example, your first and last name might appear along with your first and last name with your middle initial.

 Your credit report is compiled using information from the creditors and lenders you do business with.
 The name you put on your applications (the one that appears on your credit card or your statements) is the name that appears on your credit report, so be consistent.
 Also, if creditors have misspelled your name, that misspelling will appear on your credit report.

 If you’ve received mail at more than one address, there’s a great possibility those addresses will appear on your credit report.
 Of course, if there’s an address where you never lived appearing on your credit report, you can dispute it.
 It won't hurt your credit score, but it could be a sign of identity theft.

 The name of your employer may appear on your credit report if you've provided it to any of your creditors, lenders, or other businesses that report to the credit bureaus.

 Employer information doesn't influence your credit score but may help lenders and credit card issuers verify the information on your loan or credit card application.

 Revolving accounts are credit accounts that you can borrow from over and over.
 The balance on a revolving account can go up or down depending on your payments and purchases.
 Credit cards and lines of credit are two common types of revolving accounts.